 Always Wear a Dress to the Gyno

 If you’re from the States and the owner of a vagina then you’re used to getting a changing gown when you visit the Gynecologist.
 But in the Czech Republic you’ll have to walk across the room, half naked, from the changing area to the exam table.
 Awkward.

 Yes, I agree, it’s kind of pointless to be shy around our Gynos…they’re about to look inside our vaginas after all.
 But sometime’s you’ve gotta leave something to the imagination, right?
 If that’s your thinking then always wear a dress to a gynecologist appointment, because you’re not getting anything other than a swift exam from your doctor.

 Speaking of gynecologist exams, in the Czech Republic they always do inter-vaginal ultrasound exams in the office at every yearly visit.
 Something you’ll only get if you are experiencing an issue in the States.
 On the flip side, you’ll rarely get a breast exam from your doctor, and mammograms start at 42 here instead of 40.

 Atheists and Real Life Jedi Knights Living in Prague

 Actual Jedi Knights live in the Czech Republic.
 Really.

 Strangely enough, the Czech Republic is consistently ranked as one of the safest countries in the world.
-So the next time someone claims religion keeps us from doing bad things you can point to this country as proof that that’s untrue…or maybe it’s The Force that keeps everyone inline here.
+So the next time someone claims religion keeps us from doing bad things you can point to this country as proof that that’s untrue!
+Or maybe The Force keeps everyone inline here?